cibernox/cibernox.github.io/source/_posts/2016-04-12-tricks-for-build-composable-components-part-1.markdown

 No, this is not about the well-known old rails security outage.

 Imagine you have built a component that, despite of how hard you tried to avoid it, ends up accepting quite a few options.
-You are a good Ember fellow so you decide leverage convention over configuration and make most those option have sensitive default values.
+You are a good Ember fellow so you decide to leverage convention over configuration and make most those option have sensible default values.

 Example: